quiltdata/quilt/docs/Catalog/Preview.md

 You can use visualizations inside iframes using any libraries you want.
 It's up to you what JS library you'll import and use.

+To enable this permissive visualizations, you can tick the "Enable permissive HTML rendering" checkbox in [Bucket settings](/catalog/admin#buckets).
+Keep in mind, that the process of rendering HTML file creates a short living session, that allows sharing files of the packages publicly.

+So, when you open `report.html`, a new session is created, and we render `/short-living-session-id/report.html` in iframe.
+This let us fetch all relative media and scripts in that page: `./img.jpg` becomes `/short-living-session-id/img.jpg`, `script.js` becomes `/short-living-session-id/script.js`, etc. But, also makes other files in the same package available by those paths `/short-living-session-id/was-not-shared-explicitly.txt`, even if not referenced in `report.html`.